-Prerequisites: BIO 210 and ENVS 305, or instructor's permission

-Material in this course will focus on how biotic and abiotic factors influence the abundance and distribution of plants locally and on larger scales.
-Students will learn the terminology, form, habitat, and structure of plants from an evolutionary perspective and study the ecological significance of the original plants communities typical of this bioregion.
+Prerequisites: BIO 210 and ENVS 305, or instructor's permission form, habitat, and structure of plants from an evolutionary perspective and study the ecological significance of the original plants communities typical of this bioregion.
 Students will develop and test ecological hypotheses and incorporate recent scientific literature into their original plant ecology research.
 There is a lab requirement.